ED is very common. Although most often seen in men over the age of 40, ED can affect men of all ages.

 You should consult with a board certified urologist who specializes in sexual performance issues.
-Your specific condition, severity, and medical history should be evaluated first.
+To diagnose erectile dysfunction, your specific condition, severity, and medical history should be evaluated first.
 Then simple blood flow and nerve sensitivity tests are conducted (all non-invasive) to determine the level of severity.

 There is also available a SHIM score test to ‘grade’ your level of ED.